hoplit11/freesurfer/FreeSurfer for Windows Tutorial Mauricio.md

     -   Do not accidentally include a space after the word “update”.

 -   2\) Copy and paste this into Ubuntu.
+This will install libraries in the bash shell.

     -   ```sudo apt-get install tcsh libfreetype6 libglu1-mesa libfontconfig1 libxrender1 libsm6 libxt6```